The most expensive feeling in finance

 "Tempted to sell" is the most honest thing you can say about your investing psychology.
 It takes courage to name it.
 And naming it is the first step to not acting on it.

 The data is unambiguous: time in the market beats timing the market.
-The investors who build real wealth aren't the ones who never feel tempted to sell.
-They're the ones who feel it, name it, and stay anyway.
+The investors who build real wealth feel the temptation, name it, and stay anyway.

 Free email course